 Distinctive Odor

 A strong ammonia-like odor emanating from the attic could indicate a buildup of bat guano and urine.
-This smell is not only unpleasant but can also pose health risks if not addressed properly.
+This smell is not only unpleasant but can also pose health risks if not addressed properly—and it’s a clear indication that the colony may have been present for a while.

 Visual Confirmation

 Seeing bats fly out of or into your home at dusk or dawn is a clear indication that they are residing within your structure.
-You might also spot them hanging from rafters or tucked into crevices within the attic during the day.
+These visual sightings are often the fastest way to confirm activity, and you might also spot them hanging from rafters or tucked into crevices within the attic during the day.

 Health Risks Associated with Bats